-When we’re growing up, we’re taught that setting goals for ourselves is a good thing.
-By setting goals for ourselves, we’re incentivized to strive for the next level and become better at things by having a goal setting.
+When we’re growing up, we’re taught that setting goals for ourselves are a good thing.
+We’re incentivized to strive for the next level and become better at things by having a goal setting.

 You probably didn’t put too much stock into these goals.
 They weren’t your goals.
 Whether you reached them or not, not all that much was going to change.

 Also, because they were being set by others, they were always set in small, bite-sized chunks.
 No teacher ever says “learn everything for Grade 10” and then lets you run the show for the whole year on your own.